RealmRazer/hollowed_blight/content/PCs/Connor.md

 # Background
 An Elf traveling the lands and playing in the locals inns.
 Currently residing in Blackport and staying at the Oak and Eagle Inn.

+Feeling the weight of [[Magic|Grief]] and responsibility, the events after the banishment were works of endearment.
+Thalion watched over and tried to better get to know his new found companions and friends from [[The Expedition]] for whatever time they had left.

+With eternity ahead of him, Thalion continued to spread the song of their triumph over [[Jaggeth]] as a song of hope to inspire the people of [[Klei]] to the great heroics he knew they could achieve and that would be required.
+In the may years and centuries after the events of NL223, Thalion now strives for new goal.

+300 years remain before the Great Wurm [[Apstarris]] would need to be dealt with, before another calamity would claim the ever tenuous peace that the world knows.
+Thalion now travels the world, hoping to find the next heroes who will face the challenge.
 # Relationships
 * [[Alden Blackwood]]: The Duke of [[Blackport]]
 * [[Maxwell Blackwood]]: The owner of the [[Oak and Eagle Inn]] in [[Blackport]]